Demon Days: Legacy

 Multiple writers have noted how Demon Days commentary was prescient for outlining social and environmental issues in the following years of the 21st century.
 In an eleventh-anniversary retrospective, Angus Harrison wrote for Noisey UK that while at the time the record was perceived as "corny, ranty, and hysterical," and even "pretentious twaddle," it is now viewed as "scarily prescient" and "a thrilling allegory set on the precipice of an increasingly dark stretch of modern history."
 In Vinyl Me, Please's Liner Notes series, Kyle Kramer called the "tormented, large-scale questions" of the album "more relevant than ever," whether in "2017 or much further down the line."
 John of audiosnobbery pens that "this doomsday scenario was simply viewed as a self-indulgent and pretentious move from Albarn, but, 14 years later, the messages and problems explored in Demon Days are more pertinent than ever: overpopulation, false gods, guns, violence, depression, corruption and greed.
 The world is not better than it was, and this is precisely why listening to Demon Days today is even more interesting than in 2005 – these are the true Demon Days."
 Hatim Hafid of River Beats Dance describes that "Demon Days acts as a direct societal critique on colonialism and invasion.
 It highlights the negative practices used to exploit countries in the name of democracy and peace", and "...Demon Days remains as one of the most politically charged pieces of the era."
-Tim Karan of Diffuser has called Demon Days as "one of the most innovative albums of the 21st century".
+Tim Karan of Diffuser has called Demon Days "one of the most innovative albums of the 21st century".
 He also classified the album as "dense and atmospheric".
 Sean Craig from Mixed Frequencies said that Demon Days is "as dense as a 50-minute album can be, packed with hit after hit, feature after feature, and changes in musical style so fast that it can give you whiplash if you're not prepared for it.
 It's a dark, apocalyptic album that brims with energy and funk, a pop music oxymoron in every fiber of its being.
 It's an idiosyncrasy made manifest, something that uses sounds from every possible corner of the musical world and blends them together, in turn sounding almost entirely its own."
+Celebrating the 20th anniversary of the album, Ryan Leas of Stereogum said: "it didn't just establish Gorillaz as an ongoing prospect.
+It laid groundwork for the argument that Albarn's seeming lark could become as important, or even more so, than the generation-defining work he'd already made with Blur (...)
+Demon Days had a sweeping, unified aesthetic even as it veered from funky pop-rap hybrids to dubby choir refrains. (...)
+It was on Demon Days where Gorillaz truly became a project about end times — set in a fantasy post-apocalypse as a way to discuss the various ways humans were wrecking the world around us.(...)
+Though not universally lauded at the time, Demon Days’ legacy musically is arguably the broadest of anything Albarn has done.
+Arriving in the mid-'00s, Demon Days was one of those albums that taught us how to listen wider and wider, setting the stage for genre elision becoming the norm further into the '10s and '20s.
+The exact balance wouldn't ever quite be replicated. (...)
+In its final moments, Demon Days talks about seeking oblivion through drugs and entertainment, with a final, surging plea carried on gospel melodies: "Pick yourself up, it's a brand new day… Turn yourself around into the sun."
+Twenty years on, it might be harder to embrace those parting words than ever."
+According Michael King of Medicine Box Mag, "Demon Days is more than just one of the best albums from one of the most popular bands on the planet.
+It was a watershed moment for popular music, setting new precedents and pushing boundaries like few albums before it. (...)
+Demon Days helped prove that side projects can be massively successful, helped artists feel confident in switching musical styles, bridged the gap between rock and hip hop in popular music, showed what a strong media presence can do for an artist, and helped display the power of subtlety.
+The album has been influential for almost 20 years, and it likely will be for many more to come."